RihabFekii/PySpark-AI-service-data-processing-NiFi/Nifi/Readme.md

 The following steps are:

--   Configure ConvertRecord and set \'Record Reader\' to use JsonTreeReader controller service and \'Record Writer\' to use CSVRecordSetWriter controller service
+-   Configure ConvertRecord and set `Record Reader` to use JsonTreeReader controller service and `Record Writer` to use CSVRecordSetWriter controller service

--   Configure both the controller services and set Schema Registry property to use AvroSchemaRegistry
+-   Configure both the controller services and set `Schema Registry` property to use `AvroSchemaRegistry`

 ![convert_record](https://github.com/RihabFekii/PySpark-AI-service_Data-processing-NiFi/blob/master/Nifi/Images/image2.png)